AxonIQ/reference-guide/introduction/release-notes/rn-extensions/rn-tracing/rn-tracing-major-release.md

 This page notes all enhancements and features that we have introduced to our major releases of the Axon Tracing Extension.

+## Release 4.3

+* Pull request [#33](https://github.com/AxonFramework/extension-tracing/pull/33) introduces tracing for scatter-gather and subscription queries.
+  This introduction means that we can make a full release of the Axon Tracing Extension.

+* Traces for query messages now have tags included.
+  We also introduced additional test cases to validate the entire process, as seen in [this](https://github.com/AxonFramework/extension-tracing/pull/42) issue.

+For a complete list of all changes, we refer to [this](https://github.com/AxonFramework/extension-tracing/issues?q=is%3Aclosed+milestone%3A%22Release+4.3%22) page.

 ## Release 4.2

 We did not introduce any significant changes other than updating the extension to use Axon Framework release 4.2.